5 Key Changes To Improve Men’s Health

 Progesterone is essential for bone building and if too much oestrogen is present this will prolong the life of old bone, making it easier to break, but also delay the building of new, strong, bone.

 The rise of ‘man boobs’ may be amusing, but it hides a serious problem.
 Men are being affected by the amount of oestrogen in the food chain and xenoestrogens in the environment.

-We know that oestrogen has a role to play in cancer development so reducing any oestrogen component will be helpful – one way is to switch to organic meat but also to reduce the meat intake to only 2-3 times a week can reduce the oestrogen load.
+We know that oestrogen has a role to play in cancer development so reducing any oestrogen component will be helpful – one way is to switch to organic meat but also reducing the meat intake to only 2-3 times a week can reduce the oestrogen load.

-In women hormone imbalance symptoms usually benefit from twice daily application to ensure a constant amount of hormone in the body.
+In women hormone imbalance symptoms usually benefit from twice daily application with a monthly break to ensure a constant amount of hormone in the body.

-However, application for men is different and best to the following sites in rotation: face, throat, back of the neck, inside thighs, inside upper and lower arms, stomach and palms of the hands.
+However, application for men is different and best to the following sites in rotation, again with a monthly break: face, throat, back of the neck, inside thighs, inside upper and lower arms, stomach and palms of the hands.

 This gives 7 sites for a different area each day and the cream only needs to be applied once daily.